iris-hep/iris-hep.github.io/_codas-hep-students/2025/Reshma27Menon.md

 ---

 ## My research:
-Search for Inelastic Dark Matter (IDM) and building the MIP Timing Detector (MTD) for CMS
+Search for Inelastic Dark Matter (IDM) and building the MIP Timing Detector (MTD) for CMS.
 ## My expertise is:
 Python, C++

 ## A problem I'm grappling with:
-Managing and analyzing IDM Run3 samples smoothly using CMSSW
+Managing and analyzing IDM Run3 samples smoothly using CMSSW.

 ## I've got my eyes on:
-Learn more about Columnar Data Analysis
+Learn more about Columnar Data Analysis.

 ## I want to know more about:
 Machine Learning and AI